Located In North Palm Beach, Florida is this trailerable 1999 Seaward by Hake Yachts.

 Due to age, price, or category, it's possible financing may not be available on this particular unit.
 However, banks are giving loans, and we would love to get you started in a discussion about financing your next sailboat purchase.

 It may still be possible to get this sailboat financed or we may find a similar unit for you that can be financed.

 Through our partnerships with both large banks and small finance companies, we can offer competitive rates and flexible options on inventory that might otherwise be difficult to finance.

 If it's at all possible, we will get you approved and on the water quickly.
-Click the "Apply Now" button below, fill out the information request form, and we will get to work finding your best options.
+Click the "Get Started" button below, fill out the information request form, and we will get to work finding your best options.

 When prompted, enter stock number: